softdevlife/contributed_articles/Poems/thinkbeforeyoudo.md

 Foolish as they be!
 For they followed how to keep what they already had instead follow the divinity and integrity of our society.
-The herds that followed them, the next generation to be, they were living on a cause far less than they ought to be Only cattle that was blind could follow such master, cattle that likes to waste the abundance of the world inefficently Cattle that do not think, but only do
+The herds that followed them, the next generation to be, they were living on a cause far less than they ought to be Only cattle that was blind could follow such master, cattle that likes to waste the abundance of the world inefficiently Cattle that do not think, but only do
 Because although their master rightly thought of the divine rules of the law Clenched the master was, with arrogance, to his world that was not abundant, to keep it for himself until he died